 Must-have item: Designer jeans that accentuate all the right curves.

-In Downtown, Venice Beach and Hollywood, a slightly more urban, counterculture style is sprinkled in among LA’s more fad-happy fashionistas.
-Clad in vintage frocks, European eyeglasses and punk-influenced tees and jeans, this group is intent on trading in LA’s glittery bubble-gum style for something that makes more of a statement.
+In Downtown, Venice Beach, Hollywood, and Silver Lake, a slightly more urban, counterculture style is sprinkled in among L.A.’s more fad-happy fashionistas.
+Clad in vintage frocks, European eyeglasses and punk-influenced tees and jeans, this group is intent on trading in L.A.’s glittery bubble-gum style for something that makes more of a statement.
 You’ll spot the look at neighborhood record stores and art galleries as well as at some of the more down-to-earth bars around town.

 Must-have items: Vintage Bakelite bangles and Costello-inspired glasses.